geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Fraudful he spoke, who deem'd securely chain' d,
 His deepest cell the captive youth detain'd,
-Nor thought, for one unknown, the bravest knight 3SO Thro' Europe's realms would dare the unequal tight ; Or rashly should some chief the held demand,
+Nor thought, for one unknown, the bravest knight 3SO Thro' Europe's realms would dare the unequal tight;
+Or rashly should some chief the held demand,
 What could Albruno fear from mortal hand?
 He only sought, by seeming good betray'd,